310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Tetora frown %}
 Although, I don’t think it’s good for me to hold back like that…

 It’s just — I don’t have that kinda confidence in myself yet.
 I’m still hollow.
-One day, I’ll become a great man for sure…
+One day, I’ll become a great man for sure—

 But right now, it’s still difficult for me.
 So, expecting me to act just like Taichou… It’s impossible.